Language Requirement: None

 Program Overview

-Please note that students should be prepared to bike up to 30 miles a day on this program, although this is not an every day occurrence.
-Students should also be prepared to carry their luggage with them.
+Please note that students should be prepared to bike up to 20 miles a day on this program, although this is not an every day occurrence.
+Students should also be prepared to carry some bags with them.

 Additional information about the program, including the working itinerary and a link to the book produced by previous students, is available on Professor Schlossberg’s website.